1. Hunt for Natural Rock Arches

-The Narrows in Zion National Park is easily accessed by everyone.
+The Narrows in Zion National Park is easily accessed by everyone, but you want to be aware of flash-flood potential before you set off.
 The hike begins at Temple of Sinawava, then winds along the paved pathway of Riverside Walk to the beginning of the area where the canyon walls narrow.

 3. Delve into Utah History